nic0michael/nic0michael/README.md

 The way I give back to the community is to create reference projects using Industry best practices and publish them in GitHub as Open Source projects in [my repositories](https://github.com/nic0michael) with the hope that other developers will benefit from the knowledge put into these projects.

 ## 2. What does Nico do when he is not writing code
 I am a Radio Amateur with Unrestricted license : ZS6BVR I experiment with antennas and with Arduino Micro controllers.

 One day I felt that it would be nice to have a code generator for Arduino and Raspberry Pi Projects that could generate sample code using a library repository in a database.
 This would be deployed in a web server and allow users to select all the hardware components and generate sample code to get a quick start to coding for the project.
 [The Arduino Code Generator](https://github.com/nic0michael/ArduinoCodeGenerator)

 ## 3. The RabbitMQProducerMicroservice project

-his is a project that covers many of the Industry Best Practices in Microservice Development, it shows the developer techniques to test code, create integration tests which can be scripted.
+This is a project that covers many of the Industry Best Practices in Microservice Development, it shows the developer techniques to test code, create integration tests which can be scripted.
 The intention here is to benefit both the Junior and Senior Java Developer.

 ### 3.1 Building code using TDD
 An example of this is the [RabbitMQProducerMicroservice](https://github.com/nic0michael/RabbitMQProducerMicroservice).
 This is a Teaching project used to teach  developers How to write Code using TDD(Test Driven Development) This verifies the code works according to your design.